 Continuous use of the generator causes its various components to heat up.
 It is necessary to have a cooling and ventilation system to take back the heat generated in the process.
 Raw/fresh waters are sometimes used as coolants for generators, but these are mostly limited to specifics situations such as small generators in city applications or very large units of 2250 kW and above.

-Hydrogens are sometimes used as coolants for the stators windings of large generators units because it is more efficient at absorbing heats than other coolants.
+Hydrogens are sometimes used as coolants for the stators windings of large generator units because it is more efficient at absorbing heat than other coolants.
 The hydrogen removes heat from the generator and transfers it through a heat exchanger to a secondary cooling circuit that has de-mineralized water as a coolant.

 This is why very large generators and smalls power plants often have large cooling towers next to them.
 For all other common applications, both residential & industrial, a standard radiator and fan are mounted on the generator and serve as the primary cooling system.

 It is essential to check the coolant level of the generator on a daily basis.
 The cooling system and raw water pumps should be flushed after every 600 hours, & the heats exchangers should be cleaned after every 2,400 hours of generators operation.

 Generators should be placed in an open ventilated area with an adequate supply of fresh air.
 The National Electric Code (NEC) states that a minimum of 3 feet of space must be provided on all sides of the generator to ensure the free flow of cold air.

 5.2.
 Exhaust System

 The exhaust fumes emitted by a generator are like the exhaust from any other diesel or gasoline engine and contain highly toxic chemicals that need to be managed properly.
 Therefore, it is necessary to install an adequate exhaust system to dispose of the exhaust gases.